-And what is not uncertain is NECESSARY, or will furely come to pass, and cannot but do so: else, the Certainty evaporates into nothing.
+And what is not uncertain is NECESSARY, or will furely come to pafs, and cannot but do fo: elfe, the Certainty evaporates into nothing.

-When Christ sent his Disciples for an Ass's Colt, which.
-He foreknew and foretold, they would find exactly at such a Place: He added. that the Owner of the Animal, on their faying, The Lord wants it, would immediately permit them to lead it away.
+When Chrift fent his Disciples for an Ass's Colt, which, He foreknew and foretold, they would find exactly at fuch a Place; He added, that the Owner of the Animal, on their faying, The Lord mants it, would immediately permit them to lead it away.
 They went to the Village, and made up to the very Spot; where every Thing fell out, præcifely, as their Heavenly Master had prædicted, Let me ask: Was the Man's Confent to part with his Colt necessary; or was it uncertain?
-All Circumstances consider'd, had he Power to refuse, and might he actually have refused to let go his Property?
-If (which was certainly the Case) he could not possibly withhold his Affent, Christ's Foreknowledge was real; and the Man himself, what the ingenious Mr. Wesley would term, " a fine Piece of Clock-work;" but what I should term, a necessary Free-Agent.
-If, on the other Hand, he might have denyed complying with the Disciples' Request, and could possibly have dismissed them without Success: it will necessarily follow, that our Lord shot His Arrow at a venture, sent His Messengers on a blind Errand, and that His own Forekhowledge was not Foreknowledge, but random Conjecture and and Surmize. - "Oh, but our Lord foreknew "that the Man certainly would do as requested."
+All Circumstances confider'd, had he Power to refuse, and might he actually have refused to let go his Property?
+If (which was certainly the Cafe) he could not poffibly withhold his Affent, Christ's Foreknowledge was real; and the Man himfelf, what the ingenious Mr. Wefley would term, " a fine Piece of Clock-work ;" but what I should term, a necessary Free-Agent.
+If, on the other Hand, he might have denyed complying with the Disciples' Request, and could possibly have dismissed them without Success : it will necessarily follow, that our Lord shot His Arrow at a venture, fent His Meffengers on a blind Errand, and that His own Forekhowledge was not Foreknowledge, but random Conjecture and and Surmize. - " Oh, but our Lord foreknew " that the Man certainly would do as requested."
 Then the Man could not belp doing it.
 His Volition was inevitable.
-It could not have been infallibly known, that he certainly would comply; if that Compliance was antecedently uncertain, and if it could so have happen'd that he might not have comply'd.
+It could not have been infallibly known, that he certainly would comply; if that 'Compliance was antecedently 'uncertain, and if it could to have happen'd that he might not have comply'd.

-Thus does Scripture-Prophecy (not one only, but every individual Prophecy in God's Book) demonstrate, 1.
-The absolute Poreknow-ledge of the Three Divine Persons: and, 2.
-The unalterable Necessity, or indefeatable Futurition, of Things foreknown.
+Thus does SCRIPTURE-PROPHECY (not one only, but every individual Prophecy in God's Book) demonstrate, 1.
+The absolute Poreknowledge of the Three Divine Persons: and, 2.
+The unalterable Neceffity, or indefeatable Futurition, of Things foreknown.

-Either God is ignorant of future Events, and his Understanding, like that of Men, receives gradual Improvement from Time and Experience and Observation (a Supposition blacker, if possible, than Atheism itself!); or, the whole Train of Incidents, even to the Rise and Fall of a More in the Air, ever was, now is, ever will be, and ever must be, exactly That, and no other, which He certainly knew it would be.
-Fore-Know-Ledge.
+Either God is ignorant of future Events, and his Understanding, like that of Men, receives gradual Improvement from Time and Experience and Observation (a Supposition blacker, if possible, than Atheism itself!); or, the whole Train of Incidents, even to the Rife and Fall of a More in the Air, ever was, now is, ever will be, and ever must be, exactly That, and no other, which He certainly knew it would be.
+FORE-KNOW-LEDGE, unfucceflive.
+The Diffribution of Things, into those that bave been, those that are, and those that fall be; is, indeed, fuited to the flux Condition, and to the limited Facultys, of Beings like ourselves, whose Effimates of Duration are taken from the periodical Journeys of an apaque Grain, round lucid Speck termed the Sun: but can have no Place in Him, of whom it is declared, that a Thoufand Years are, with the LORD, as one Day; and one Day, as a Thoufand Years.
+And even this Declaration, magnificent as it is, falls infinitely fhort of the Mark.

-^{} Properly speaking, it cannot be affirmed of God, that He either did know, or that He will know; but, simply, that He knows.
-For, In Deum non cadent prius & posterius: there is no past, nor future, to Him.
-All is present, and F 4 unsuccessive.
+• Properly speaking, it cannot be affirmed of God, that He either did know, or that He will know; but, simply, that He knows.
+For, In Deum non cadant prius & posterius: there is no pass, nor future, to H114.
+All is prefent, and F 4 unfucceffive.

-LEDGE, undarkened by the least Shadow of Ignorance, and superior to all Possibility of Mistake;
+LEDGE, undarkened by the leaft Shadow of Ignorance, and fuperior to all Poffibility of Miftake;